exercism/python/exercises/practice/roman-numerals/.approaches/if-else/content.md

     return res
 ```

+(Using `return` instead of `elif` is a matter of personal preference.)

 The last few lines are quite similar and it would be possible to refactor them into a loop, but this is enough to illustrate the principle.